justWalsdi/GoSimpleServer/README.md

 ### Make

 Type `make`.
-It will create a build folder and put executable there.
+It will create a build folder and place executable there.

 ### Go standard build command